yukizo3tm/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 #### ORDER for clustered columnstore

-*Applies to [!INCLUDE[ssazuresynapse-md](../../includes/ssazuresynapse-md.md)], [!INCLUDE[ssPDW](../../includes/sspdw-md.md)], [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)], [!INCLUDE [ssazuremi](../../includes/ssazuremi-md.md)] with the always-up-to-date update policy, and [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] and later*

 Use the `column_store_order_ordinal` column in [sys.index_columns](../../relational-databases/system-catalog-views/sys-index-columns-transact-sql.md) to determine the order of the columns for a clustered columnstore index.
 Columnstore ordering aids with [segment elimination](../../relational-databases/indexes/columnstore-indexes-query-performance.md#segment-elimination), especially with string data.
-For more information, see [Performance tuning with ordered clustered columnstore index](/azure/synapse-analytics/sql-data-warehouse/performance-tuning-ordered-cci) and [Columnstore indexes - Design guidance](../../relational-databases/indexes/columnstore-indexes-design-guidance.md).
+For more information, see [Performance tuning with ordered clustered columnstore indexes](../../relational-databases/indexes/ordered-columnstore-indexes.md) and [Columnstore indexes - Design guidance](../../relational-databases/indexes/columnstore-indexes-design-guidance.md).

 To convert to an ordered clustered columnstore index, the existing index must be a clustered columnstore index.
 Use the `DROP_EXISTING` option.

 LOB data types (the (max) length data types) can't be the key of an ordered clustered columnstore index.

 When creating an ordered clustered columnstore index, use `OPTION(MAXDOP = 1)` for the highest quality sorting, in exchange for a significantly longer duration of the `CREATE INDEX` statement.
 To create the index as fast as possible, don't limit MAXDOP.
 The highest quality of compression and sorting could aid queries on the columnstore index.

+For ordered columnstore index availability, see [Columnstore indexes: Overview](../../relational-databases/indexes/columnstore-indexes-overview.md#ordered-columnstore-index-availability).

 ### WITH options